fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

 Likewise, `MacroCommand`s can easily support `undo()`.
 - In practice, it is not uncommon for "smart" Command objects to implement the request themselves rather than delegating to a `receiver`.

 Examples where the Command Pattern is useful are:

+Commands combine a receiver and its actions, which allows us to pass these packaged computations around and invoke them at any time after creating the Command object.
+Clients that invoke such an object can be for example scedulers, thread pools and job queus.

+In a job queue commands are queued and then dequeud by threads which call the `execute()` method of the `Command`.
+After the call finished the command object is discarded and a new one is processed.
+This decouples the job queue classes from the objects that are doing teh computation.
+Such an application is useful for web servers that handle requests from multiple users.

 - Commands may also be used to implement logging and transactional systems